 It was during a time of pervasive, overpowering influences, including the startling and refreshing new musical form known as rock, sexual emancipation, natural and synthesized drugs, the Vietnam war, and cataclysmic political assassinations, that the Beatles poured out dozens and dozens of immaculate musical gems that rescued the world's spirit from total despair.

 Their albums, if viewed as song cycles, surpass the greatest Western classical composers in terms of both content and variety.
-I do believe the great American popular song writers, like Berlin, Kern, Gershwin, Porter and Rodgers were equally great, but the Beatles songs are unique because only they could perform them.
+I do believe the great American popular song writers, like Irving Berlin, Jerome Kern, George and Ira Gershwin, Cole Porter, Oscar Hammerstein, and Richard Rodgers and Lorenz Hart were equally great, but the Beatles songs are unique because only they could perform them.
 That is a subject worth exploring: Why some composer's songs are conducive to different interpretations, and other composer's songs can only be effectively performed by themselves, with some rare exceptions, of course.

 One of my favorite Harrison songs is Love Comes To Everyone, which features a fine Eric Clapton solo, and one of the greatest keyboard solos in rock history played by Steve Winwood.
 It is puzzling that the album the song comes from, the aforementioned, George Harrison, is so little known.
 In addition to the breathtaking vocals, instrumentals and over-all feeling of Love Comes to Everyone, the album features the lovely, Here Comes the Moon, which achieves the remarkable task of measuring up as a companion piece to Here Comes the Sun.
 As noted previously, Soft-Hearted Hana, is also found on this album.